PettyFoot/stonks-two/TRADE_ORDER_FIX_SUMMARY.md

 - Before/after statistics confirm successful operations
 - Only updates orders that meet safety criteria (executed, not cancelled)

-The journal API will now correctly show all orders for trades, and any remaining data integrity issues can be easily identified and resolved using the provided tools.
+The records API will now correctly show all orders for trades, and any remaining data integrity issues can be easily identified and resolved using the provided tools.